The sad state of the web

 Even if the content does not change, external resources, CDN, and computations are done dynamically (and eventually cached for some time).

-This means that closing and reopening the browser, restarting the operating system, or pressing F5 because some elements did not load correctly means that it might not be possible to read again the content of a website, that the current position is resetted, and that data written in forms is lost.
+This means that closing and reopening the browser, restarting the operating system, or pressing F5 because some elements did not load correctly might make it impossible to read again the content of a website.

 When searching for information, most of the time I want to know what’s the status quo.